zhiyiYo/PyQt-Fluent-Widgets/README.md

 pip install "PyQt-Fluent-Widgets[full]" -i https://pypi.org/simple/
 ```

+If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide2), [PySide6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PyQt6) branch.

 ## Run Example
 After installing PyQt-Fluent-Widgets package using pip, you can run any demo in the examples directory, for example:
 ```python